 Best Overall Apron on the Market

-Our favorite apron is the Syntus 2 Adjustable Bib Apron because it does it all!
+Our favorite one is the Syntus 2 Adjustable Bib Apron because it does it all!
 Need an apron for cooking?
 For cleaning?
 For crafting?
 The Syntus 2 Adjustable Bib Apron has you covered (pun intended)!

 The Syntus 2 Adjustable Bib Apron is waterproof and easy to clean.
 It provides full coverage so grease, water, food, and paint will stay off of your clothes.
 The convenient design also includes pockets for your cooking utensils or craft supplies.
 Best of all?
 The Syntus 2 Adjustable Bib Apron comes in a wide variety of colors so you can still showcase your personal style!
 Since it comes it a two-pack, you will even have a second apron to wear while your first one is in the wash!

 Think about how much work it is to do laundry by hand!
 For most of history, this was people’s only option.
-Consequently, they tried very hard to keep their clothing as neat as possible, and aprons were there to help!
+Consequently, they tried very hard to keep their clothing and uniforms as neat as possible, and aprons were there to help!